 New heart procedure safer for women

-Women with a family history of heart disease or other heart disease risk factors should make an appointment with their cardiologist for their annual heart checkup.
+Women with a family history of heart disease or other heart disease risk factors should schedule a doctor’s appointment for their annual heart checkup.

 “The radial artery approach is much safer for women,” said Colin Barker, M.D., cardiologist at the Houston Methodist DeBakey Heart & Vascular Center.
 “A recent clinical trial of more than 1,700 catheterizations in women showed the rates of bleeding or vascular complications were 59 percent lower when using the radial artery approach.”

 The catheterization begins when a small tube is placed in the radial artery, which is located on the thumb side of the wrist.
 Using X-ray, the physician guides the catheter up to the shoulder and then down to the heart through the radial artery.

 Barker says the radial artery catheterization is safer because the radial artery is located closer to the skin’s surface, which allows bleeding complications to be spotted sooner.
 It is also more comfortable for patients.
 The femoral approach requires patients to lay flat for four to six hours after the procedure, while radial artery catheterization patients are sitting up and getting out of bed within minutes.

 Barker noted the radial artery catheterization is used in approximately five percent of cases in Houston and less than 20 percent of cases in the United States.

 Barker said the radial artery catheterization is used in 60 to 80 percent of cases outside the U.S. and has become standard medical practice in Europe.
 He added that it is not being used as often in the United States because it’s a difficult technique that is tedious to learn.
 More than 80 percent of patients surveyed prefer the radial artery approach, so Barker believes patient preference will help drive up the use of the procedure.